| Actress Daena Giardella Premiered "Now What?" At

 life?
 Daena takes audiences on a gutsy, poignant, humorous and riveting

+journey through the complexities of these extraordinary times.
 A trailblazer in improvisational theatre for over twenty years,

 Daena Giardella weaves a dynamic tapestry of stories, observations,